dharmafly/pablo-docs/_posts/2006-01-01-collections.md

 `Pablo(list)`
 -

-Creates a Pablo collection, wrapping multiple DOM elements in a NodeList or arrays of elements.
+Creates a Pablo collection, wrapping multiple DOM elements.
+The elements could be in a NodeList, an array of elements, a jQuery collection or another Pablo collection.

-	var nodeList = document.body.childNodes,
+	// Any of these could be passed to Pablo() var nodeList = document.body.childNodes,
-		collection1 = Pablo(nodeList),

 		array = [element1, element2],
+		jQueryCollection = jQuery('p'),
-		collection2 = Pablo(array);
+		pabloCollection = Pablo('circle');

+	var collection = Pablo(list);

 `Pablo(selectors)`